Gabrielle Daleman: 2016–2017 season: World bronze medallist

-Daleman took the bronze medal at the 2016 CS Nebelhorn Trophy, behind Mai Mihara and Elizaveta Tuktamysheva, before appearing in her third Grand Prix series.
+Daleman began the season by taking the bronze medal at the 2016 CS Nebelhorn Trophy, behind Mai Mihara and Elizaveta Tuktamysheva, before appearing in her third Grand Prix series.
 She finished fourth, 2.65 points off the podium, at the 2016 Skate America in Chicago, ranking fourth in both segments.
 At her next GP event, the 2016 Trophée de France in Paris, she placed second in the short program, sixth in the free skate, and fourth overall.

 In January 2017, Daleman won the silver medal at the 2017 Canadian Championships, finishing second to Kaetlyn Osmond with a deficit of 8.57 points.

 In February, she ranked first in the short and third in the free skate at the 2017 Four Continents Championships in Gangneung, South Korea.
 Finishing 3.94 points behind Japan's Mai Mihara, she won the silver medal, becoming the first Canadian ladies' single skater to land on the podium at Four Continents since 2009, when Joannie Rochette also obtained silver.

 In March, Daleman won the bronze medal at the 2017 World Championships in Helsinki, Finland.
 The same month, she was found to have two abdominal cysts, one of which ruptured.
 She was treated before Worlds but later had more problems and underwent surgery on May 20, 2017.